 </script>

 Key Insight: Directories that allow custom HTML or rich text descriptions give you the opportunity to embed structured data directly in your listing.
-Take advantage of this feature whenever possible—it’s low-hanging fruit that most competitors ignore.
+Take advantage of this feature whenever possible, it’s low-hanging fruit that most competitors ignore.

 My experience with cross-platform synchronization has taught me that it’s better to be perfectly accurate on 20 high-authority directories than inconsistently present on 200 low-quality ones.
 Quality over quantity applies here more than anywhere else.
 Focus on directories with high domain authority, strong local presence, and active user bases.

-The synchronization process should follow this priority order:
+Work through synchronization in this priority order:

 - Major platforms (Google Business Profile, Bing Places, Apple Maps)